We’re looking for experts, thought leaders, and highly sensitive people who have something big to say.

 What about my headshot?

 Our system uses your email to grab your headshot from Gravatar, so make sure your photo is uploaded there.
-Important: Make sure the email address you give us is the same address associated with your Gravatar account.
-Otherwise we won’t be able to access your photo.
+Important: We need the email address associated with your Gravatar account, otherwise we won’t be able to access your photo.

 What should I do after my article is published?